Uterine Fibroid Embolization

 - preserves the uterus

 Dr. Kasthuri uses x-ray guidance to put tiny, sand-sized particles in the appropriate blood vessels so as to cut off blood supply to fibroids.
-If you’re interested in more information about uterine fibroid embolization, take our 3-minute online quiz to see if you qualify!
+To determine if you’d be a good candidate for uterine fibroid embolization, take our 3-minute online quiz to see if you qualify!

 Learn More About Uterine Fibroid Embolization

 What are Uterine Fibroids?